-Trump loses badly in his debut with Putin
+Trump loses badly in debut with Putin

 Donald Trump has thus equated Russian election manipulations and repeated attacks on the US democratic system with a long-standing cornerstone of US policy, to support democracy and the rule of law around the world - especially in places where there is little of both.

-The Kremlin is undoubtedly excited about this result, as it allows it to claim that the growing civil unrest in Russia was caused by the American meddling in Russian domestic affairs and not by the ever worsening economic and political situation in Russia.
+The Kremlin is undoubtedly excited about this result, as it allows it to claim that the growing civil unrest in Russia was caused by American meddling in Russian domestic affairs and not by the ever worsening economic and political situation in Russia.

 But many authoritarian politicians in Central Europe will be excited too, as they have built their career on fear-mongering and fighting an imaginary enemy labelled interchangeably as Washington, Brussels or Berlin.